Resource Recovery Gippsland has been working with the region's six councils on a collaborative procurement project known as Gippswide Kerbside.

 - Collection & Transport.

 The Organics (FOGO) Processing Tender was released 10 August 2021 and the Residual Waste Treatment Tender released 29 September 2021.
-The Glass and Mixed Recycling Processing Tender will be released mid October 2021.
+The Glass and Mixed Recycling Processing Tender was released 14 October 2021.

 Details regarding opening and closing dates for tender submissions and the submission process itself will be confirmed on this website and publicised in local Gippsland newspapers and in The Age.